SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 2. VHC

+### - _**The forth step**_ is to install teamviewer.

+VNC can be used to remotely control Raspberry Pi in LAN.
+But teamviewer allow people to remotely control Raspberry Pi from anywhere, which is more convenient.
+It can also be used for chatting, transferring files and monitoring device status.
+It is the best choice for unattended devices.

-### - _**The forth step**_ is to set static IP.
+### - _**The fifth step**_ is to set static IP.

-Modify the /etc/dhcpcd.conf file with this command.
+1. Modify the /etc/dhcpcd.conf file with this command.

 `sudo nano /etc/dhcpcd.conf`

-And then put these codes into the end of the file.
+2. And then put these codes into the end of the file.

 ```
 interface eth0